 Now let’s look at a totally different industry: languages.
-If you want to get a college degree in languages, you have many job options afterward: working as a translator, as an interpreter, being a voice-over, a product localization manager, or a teacher.
+If you want to get a college degree in languages, you have many job options afterward: working as a translator, as an interpreter, being a voice-over, as a product localization manager, or as a teacher.

 It’s easy to see how you can perform these tasks from the comfort of your own home.
 But how about your payment?
 After all, these jobs do not sound as high-paying as the before-mentioned, right?

 That strongly depends on a few factors, such as the language pair you offer or your niche.
 For instance, if you work as a translator for English-Spanish you might not earn as much as a more uncommon combination, such as Japanese-German.